 (Photo by Kadeem Stewart 鈥17)

-Musical theatre major Lyric Stratton played the perfect protagonist, Elle Woods, whose dreams of settling down after college graduation are cut short when her boyfriend, Warner, breaks up with her to attend Harvard Law.
+Musical theatre major Lyric Stratton played the perfect protagonist, Elle Woods, whose dreams of settling down after college graduation are cut short when her boyfriend, Warner, breaks up with her to attend Harvard Law School.
 Devastated and determined to get him back, Woods pulls together an unconventional application and charms her way into Harvard Law.

 (Photo by Nick Leyva 鈥15)